Forest Adventure:

 Camouflage Fabric:

-Use camouflage fabric to create a "forest" wall or to drape over a table for a hiding spot.
+Use camouflage fabric to create a "forest" wall or to drape over a table for a hiding spot or hang a backdrop.

 Also use some pieces on the floor to make it feel like the forest floor.